Process Graphs

 Process graphs compose when outputs of one process feed another process as observations, commands, events, artifacts, or decisions.
 Such compositions may be pipelines, nested sub-processes, concurrent processes, or feedback loops.

-Related concepts: process theories, process, business transactions, flow views, coordination, orchestration and choreography, process managers, sagas, durable execution, workflow engines, durable execution engines, observer models, entity models, observer, entity, event, command, state, recovery, policy scopes, invariant scopes.
+Related concepts: enterprise integration patterns, process theories, process, control flow, concurrency, fork and join, parallelism, interaction control flow, execution kernel, business transactions, flow views, routing models, flow operators, correlation and conversations, coordination, scheduling, deadlock and livelock, orchestration and choreography, process managers, sagas, durable execution, workflow engines, durable execution engines, runtimes, observer models, entity models, transition models, observer, entity, event, effect, command, state, commit boundaries, recovery, policy scopes, invariant scopes.